 TGbe editor: Please update this subclause as follows:

+General

-The Listen Interval field is used to indicate to the AP how often an S1G STA with dot11NonTIMModeActivated equal to false or a non-S1G STA in power save mode wakes to listen to Beacon frames.
+The Listen Interval field is used to indicate to the AP how often an S1G STA with dot11NonTIMModeActivated equal to false in power save mode wakes to listen to Beacon frames.
 It is also used to indicate to an AP the duration during which an S1G STA with dot11NonTIMModeActivated equal to true is required to transmit at least one frame that is addressed to the associated AP.

+The Listen Interval field is used to indicate to the AP how often a non-S1G STA that has performed an association that is not a multi-link setup and is in power save mode wakes to listen to Beacon frames.

+The Listen Interval field is used to indicate to the AP MLD how often at least one STA of an associated non-AP MLD that has all its affiliated STAs in power save mode wakes to listen to Beacon frames transmitted by the AP of the AP MLD operating on its link.

 This field is derived from the ListenInterval parameter when present as a parameter of an MLME primitive.

+An AP or an AP MLD uses the listen interval in determining the lifetime of frames that it buffers for a STA or a non-AP MLD.

+Listen interval value

-The value is in units of beacon interval if dot11ShortBeaconInterval is false and in units of short beacon interval if dot11ShortBeaconInterval is true (see 11.1.3.10.2 (Generation of S1G Beacon frames)).
+When a non-AP STA transmits a (Re)Association Request frame sent to initiate an association that not a multi-link setup, the value of listen interval for that STA is in units of beacon interval if dot11ShortBeaconInterval is false and in units of short beacon interval if dot11ShortBeaconInterval is true (see 11.1.3.10.2 (Generation of S1G Beacon frames)).
+When a STA transmits a (Re)Association Request frame sent to initiate a multi-link setup, the value of listen interval requested by the non-AP MLD affiliated with the STA is in units of maximum value of beacon intervals corresponding to the links that the non-AP MLD intends to setup.
+An AP MLD computes the listen interval value to be used for a non-AP MLD by following the procedure defined in 35.3.9.3 (Listen interval of a non-AP MLD).

+Listen Interval field format

 The length of the Listen Interval field is 2 octets.
 The Listen Interval field is shown in Figure 9-88 (Listen Interval field format carried in a non-S1G PPDU).

-NOTE—The value 0 might be used by a STA that never enters power save mode.
+NOTE—The value 0 might be used by a STA or a non-AP MLD that never enters power save mode.